douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * enui - to bore
 * enuigi - to bore
 * enumi - to enumerate
+* enveni - to enter
+* envio - envy
 * envojiga - sending (as in the process or capability)
 * envojigi - to send (as in to make something send)
 * envolvaĵo - wrapper